Republicans pick Cline for Virginia's 6th district

 Some of the issues Cline said he would prioritize include improvements to Interstate 81 and encouraging growth of the manufacturing field in the sixth district.

 Cline will take on a Democratic challenger in November for the seat currently occupied by Rep. Bob Goodlatte, who announced his retirement last year after decades in Congress.

 The Democrat who will run against Cline will be decided during a primary election in June.

 The U.S. House seat has been held by the Republican party since 1993, and is considered a safe bet for the GOP in this year's general election.

 "We are going to get this district winning again," said Jennifer M Brown, who won District Chair position.
 "We're going to have to put our personalities aside.
 At the end of the day it's not about us individually, it's about us as a party,"

 Cline's nomination comes after months of hostility among those campaigning to be on the ballot, with several accusations hurled at party leadership.
-Scott Sayre — who served as district chair — was the target of a most of the allegations.
+Scott Sayre — who served as district chair — was the target of a

 In April, Sayre accused Cline of committing personal attacks.